 Open Bus Ticket can be bought in every travel agency.
 You can also try directly at your accommodation.
-When you buy the ticket you have to decide in advance to which places you want to go.
-You will get a small book looking like a cheque book.
+When you buy the ticket you have to decide in advance which places you want to go to.
+You will get a small book looking like a chequebook.
 Inside there will be separate tickets for every distance.
-When you get into the bus half of the ticket will be rip off.
-Also places in the bus have to be booked in advance.
-Also be aware that before getting into the bus you have to take off your shoes.
-Inside of the buses are mostly two floors of semi-laying seats in two or three rows.
+When you get on the bus half of the ticket will be ripped off.
+Also, places on the bus have to be booked in advance.
+Be aware that before getting on the bus you have to take off your shoes.
+The buses have mostly two floors of semi-laying seats in two or three rows.

-When we were buying the tickets from our host in Tam Coc he told us that we can book places in the bus by phone.
-On every ticket there were numbers to different offices in every city.
-For us this was very convenient because we didn’t had to search for the travel agencies to book or buy them.
+When we were buying the tickets from our host in Tam Coc he told us that we can book places on the bus by phone.
+On every ticket, there were numbers to different offices in every city.
+For us, this was very convenient because we didn’t have to search for travel agencies to book or buy them.
 However, very quickly it turned out that booking by phone is not possible and we had to do this personally in the offices of Hung Thangh Travel.
-This makes travelling with Open Bus Ticket very complicated because you have to go every time to the offices that are mostly not located in the city center.
+This makes travelling with an Open Bus Ticket very complicated because you have to go every time to the offices that are mostly not located in the city centre.
 At the end of the day, it would be much easier to book them in the travel agencies or online.

 SEATS IN THE BUS

 There is also no possibility to book specific places, e.g. two next to each other or in the front.
-On the one hand if you enter the bus at the beginning of its rout then there will be a lot of other passengers squeezing in front of the door to take the best places.
-On the other hand if the bus will come to pick you up in the middle of the rout and you will be the last one to enter it, then be prepared that the only sit left will be the one on a three person row at the end of the bus next to the toilet.
+On the one hand, if you enter the bus at the beginning of its route then there will be a lot of other passengers squeezing in front of the door to take the best places.
+On the other hand, if the bus will come to pick you up in the middle of the route and you will be the last one to enter it, then be prepared that the only sit left will be the one on a three-person row at the end of the bus next to the toilet.
 Great, right?
-For me every bus rid was a fight for good places because I have car sickness and can’t sit in the back.
+For me, every bus ride was a fight for good places because I have car sickness and can’t sit in the back.

 If you buy an Open Bus Ticket you will always have to go back to the office of the company before the departure.
-It’s the place where the bus stops and there is no transfer included even if the place is outside of the city center.
-At the same time the tickets that you can buy at your accommodation always include pick up from the hostel.
+It’s the place where the bus stops and there is no transfer included even if the place is outside of the city centre.
+At the same time, the tickets that you can buy at your accommodation always include pick up from the hostel.

 If you buy an Open Bus Ticket you will have to travel through Vietnam only with one company.
 That means even if for some reason you will not be happy with its services you will not have the possibility to change it.
 Moreover, it can also turn out that your company will have no places left for a specific day and time and you will have to wait till the next day.
 If you wouldn’t buy the Open Bus Ticket you could go to any other company and ask for free seats.

 Every company has a little bit different timetables.
 In case the schedule offered by your Open Bus Ticket company will not suit you, you will have to buy additionally another one or change your plans.
-We had such a situation in Mui Ne because we wanted to go with an evening bus but our bus company offered only buses during the day.
-That’s why we had to buy additional ticket from other bus company.
-As a result we lost money for one ride with the Open Bus Ticket, because you can’t give it back or get a refund.
+We had such a situation in Mui Ne because we wanted to go by evening bus but our bus company offered only buses during the day.
+That’s why we had to buy additional tickets from another bus company.
+As a result, we lost money for one ride with the Open Bus Ticket, because you can’t give it back or get a refund.

-The Open Bus Ticket allows you only to travel with a bus.
-At the beginning it doesn’t sounds like a bad idea but after experiencing the low standards in the buses you dream about a train, boat, scooter or anything else.
+The Open Bus Ticket allows you only to travel by bus.
+In the beginning, it doesn’t sound like a bad idea but after experiencing the low standards in the buses you dream about a train, boat, scooter or anything else.

 Be aware also of the fact that there are different companies in the north and in the south of Vietnam.
 Even if you buy an Open Bus Ticket in the north you will most probably be driving with the buses of the competitors, minibuses or local transport in the south.
-It depends with whom your company has a cooperation in the south.
+It depends with whom your company cooperates in the south.

 I put this argument at the end because it will most probably apply not only to the Open Bus Ticket but all buses in Vietnam.
 It doesn’t change the fact that I experienced a lot of really unpleasant situations when travelling with Hung Thangh Travel.

-The buses belonging to Hung Thangh Travel were in a very bad condition.
-Theoretically there was the possibility to put the back of the semi-sleeping chair up but in practice this mechanism was almost always broken.
+The buses belonging to Hung Thangh Travel were in very bad condition.
+Theoretically, there was the possibility to put the back of the semi-sleeping chair up but in practice, this mechanism was almost always broken.
 That’s why you had to lie down the whole trip even during the day.
 Moreover, at least two times the safety belts were broken.
 The seats had holes and they had black spots because they were so dirty.
-Above the feet there was a small table always covered with sticky spots, used chewing gums and small pieces of old food.
+Above the feet, there was a small table always covered with sticky spots, used chewing gums and small pieces of old food.
 Furthermore, the toilet’s container was always full.
-Next to the toilet there was the car’s engine which heated the container up so when went inside you were literally breathing in fumes of faeces and chemicals.
+Next to the toilet, there was the car’s engine which heated the container up so when went inside you were literally breathing in fumes of faeces and chemicals.

 Once, when the bus was almost full I put my bag on the first free seat and went further inside to find another one for Alex.
-In the meantime one man from the staff started to extremely shout at me in Vietnamese.
-Of course I didn’t understood a word, so he started to shout even louder and became aggressive.
+In the meantime, one man from the staff started to extremely shout at me in Vietnamese.
+Of course, I didn’t understand a word, so he started to shout even louder and became aggressive.
 When I came back to my seat my bag wasn’t there.
 He threw it from the upper seat on the floor.
 All staff that I had inside was lying on the floor, together with my phone, camera, power bank…

 Every time when we were booking seats I asked for places at the front because I have car sickness but it never worked.
 So once when I entered the bus and saw a paper with the word “reserved” on it I was pretty angry and decided to take the seat and put the paper behind.
 When the driver realised that he came to me and was literally yelling at me.
-His face was completely red form anger and he was trying to yank my arm.
-I got scared and changed the seat.
-Of course it turned out it was reserved for a Vietnamese women…
+His face was completely red from anger and he was trying to yank my arm.
+I got scared and changed my seat.
+Of course, it turned out it was reserved for a Vietnamese woman…

 Discrimination of foreigners in the buses was happening every day.
 Vietnamese people could enter the buses first even when they were standing at the end of the queue.
 They also always got the best places in the front.
 Sometimes the staff was even so deceitful that they yelled at you to make you scared so you will move to the back.